 4.)
 What can we do to prevent this situation?

 We’ve all been there, “Doc give me an I.V., I am hungover”, as if it is some magical cure and not just saltwater.
 A little I.V. practice to stay sharp on skills doesn’t hurt, but truth is oral rehydration is just as good, if not better, and stays in the vascular system longer than giving Intravenous Fluid(IVF).
 Our patients need to understand that when you reach for a bottle of water before you do an I.V. bag, some may assume you are a poor medic with no I.V. skills, so stand your ground and know your research so you’re able to back it up.
 For a mildly dehydrated patient at a clinic with plenty of resources, this isn’t a big consideration.

-When discussing limited supplies, this assumes every non-medic that should carry their own fluid has 500ml in their IFAKs.
+When discussing limited supplies, this assumes every non-medic should carry their own fluid has 500ml in their IFAKs.
 You can’t be carrying liters and liters in your bag in addition to other medical and mission related gear, at least not if your guys aren’t carrying their fair share.
-A mass dehydration / heat casualty incident can be resource straining, just like other conditions requiring a lot of fluids: Burns, rhabdo, Acute Hemolytic Transfusion Reaction, Crush syndrome.
-Even one trauma patients fluid can start to add up when you include antibiotics, Total Intravenous Anesthesia (TIVA), Tranexamic Acid and other medications.
+A mass dehydration / heat casualty incident can be resource straining, just like other conditions requiring a lot of fluids: Burns, rhabdo, Acute Hemolytic Transfusion Reaction, Crush syndrome, etc. Even one trauma patients fluid can start to add up when you include antibiotics, Total Intravenous Anesthesia (TIVA), Tranexamic Acid and other medications.

 “Can you drink an I.V. bag of Normal Saline or Lactated Ringers?”

 Saltwater / Hypertonic saline has too much saline and cannot be ingested as is without bad side effects.

 This does not mean never do IVF rehydration.
 If you have a severe dehydration / heat casualty, do not hesitate.
 This is just a consideration for mild to moderate patients with limited supplies.